- 2Account privilege

 - Steps on how to verify that Windows Firewall is on.

-- Steps on how to allow a program to communicate through Windows Firewall and remove a program from the list of allowed programs.
+- Steps on how to allow a program to communicate through Windows Firewall.

 - Enable your personal firewall in all time, in particular when connecting to the Internet.